spacivity/GateRoller-Game/privacy-policy.md

 localized product information, purchase status, and transaction or entitlement details needed to complete or restore a purchase.
-GATEROLLER processes this information through the native store service and stores only the local Full Game entitlement marker.
+GATEROLLER processes this information through the native store service and stores only the local Full Game entitlement marker needed for offline access.
 GATEROLLER does not receive or store payment-card details.

 Apple and Google may independently process account, purchase, installation, device, diagnostic, or store-usage information and may provide publishers with